Pedalpalooza Bike Festival

 Courtney Tait is a writer from Victoria, B.C. who lives in Portland.
 Read More

-What is Pedalpalooza?
+What Is Pedalpalooza?

 It’s DIY, as is Portland’s culture, with room for every weird kind of ride.

-Chris McCraw, SHIFT
+Chris McCraw, Shift

-“I think the thing that surprises most newcomers (and continues to entertain old hands) is the ingenuity behind some of the rides,” says Chris McCraw, one of SHIFT’s community builders and an occasional ride organizer.
+“I think the thing that surprises most newcomers (and continues to entertain old hands) is the ingenuity behind some of the rides,” says Chris McCraw, one of Shift’s community builders and an occasional ride organizer.
 “It’s DIY, as is Portland’s culture, with room for every weird kind of ride, from life drawing to scavenger hunts to pub crawls to races to campouts.”

 Pedalpalooza for Visitors